 DWI Administrative Hearing Lawyer Moscow Mills, MO.
-If you’ve been arrested for DWI/DUI in Moscow Mills, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Moscow Mills, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Moscow Mills, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

 A DWI administrative hearing is a separate civil process from your criminal case in Moscow Mills, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.